A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 20. Cooler

-Yeah, we sell Yeti, and yes they are amazing just like you’ve heard from all your friends.
+Yes, we sell Yeti, and their cooler selection is unique, just like you have heard from all your friends.

 21. Hose